Flakedpastry/Futures_pricing/README.md

 **Method**

 Using Pandas, Numpy and Matplotlib: <br>
-Clean and join/merge data using Pandas.
+Clean and join/merge data using Pandas. <br>
-Using Yield curve data process maturities.
+Using Yield curve data process maturities. <br>
-Using continous compounding estimate the forward price.
+Using continous compounding estimate the forward price. <br>
 Automate the construction of maturity-specefic forward prices.

 **Graphs**